oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

 Irradiation plus heating may also produce brown, orange, and yellow hues.

-Today's major sources are Brazil, Bolivia, Uruguay, and Zambia.
-Brazil can produce stones of large size but generally moderate color.
-They often show uneven color, despite the best efforts of cutters to minimize it.
-Many gem enthusiasts prefer the usually smaller but more richly colored stones from Zambia as well as, more recently, Uruguay.
+Today's major amethyst sources are Brazil, Bolivia, Uruguay, and Zambia.
+Brazil can produce stones of large size but generally moderate color, often showing uneven color despite cutters' best efforts.
+Many gem enthusiasts prefer the usually smaller but more richly colored stones from Zambia and Uruguay.

 amethysts on matrix - Uruguay